• Skip to main content

 • Facebook

-Here we are at week four of the very casual, very flexible Poetry Challenge for Kids.
+Welcome to week four of the very casual, very flexible Poetry Reading Challenge for Kids.
 I must say, my kids have been enjoying poetry all month long, even more than I had anticipated.
 Both boys still like to show me how they can recite the poem from week one by heart!

-Last week’s poem was a silly one.
-We spent the week making up ridiculous (and quite terrible, from a literary stand point) limericks.
-The boys had so much fun, I hope that we can keep it up.
-I have a stack of poetry books from the library and New Kid has been bringing me one of them to read almost every day.
-I’m still reciting “Jabberwocky” to him every night.
+In other news for National Poetry Month: I have a stack of poetry books from the library and my youngest has been bringing me one of them to read almost every day.
+I recite "Jabberwocky" to him every night while he brushes his teeth!
 He has it mostly memorized himself and now I am trying to convince him to allow me to capture it with video!
-Wouldn’t that be a treat for the grandparents.
+Wouldn't that be a treat for the grandparents.

 Christina Rossetti poem for National Poetry Month